Soil Bacterial and Fungal Response to Wildfires in the Canadian Boreal Forest Across a Burn Severity Gradient

 Cite:

-Thea Whitman, Ellen Whitman, Jamie Woolet, Mike D. Flannigan, Dan K. Thompson, and Marc‐André Parisien.
+Thea Whitman, Ellen Whitman, Jamie Woolet, Mike Flannigan, Dan K. Thompson, and Marc‐André Parisien.
 2019.
 Soil Bacterial and Fungal Response to Wildfires in the Canadian Boreal Forest Across a Burn Severity Gradient.

 Copy Citation: